Zero Trust Security Model

 2. Use Least Privilege Access

-Grant the minimum access required for the specific task.
-Use just-in-time access for privileged roles (they get admin rights for 2 hours, not permanently).
+Grant the minimum access the task requires.
+Use just-in-time access for privileged roles, so an admin holds those rights for two hours rather than indefinitely.

 3. Assume Breach

 Design systems as if they are already compromised.
-Segment networks, encrypt everything, monitor all activity, and minimise the blast radius of any single breach.
+Segment networks, encrypt data, monitor activity, and minimise the blast radius of any single breach.

 ✓ Key Point